 Felucca is a small, primitive wooden sailboat used in Egypt.
-Particularly in Aswan, tourists love to be part of a felucca ride on the Nile River.
+In Aswan, tourists love to be part of a felucca ride on the Nile River.
 While observing the exotic nature, maybe singing and dancing with the tour guide and the small crew, they see a curious scene: children in a tremendous effort to approach the boat.

-I will publish here a detailed post to cover felucca rides on the Nile, with photos and tips for your ride.
+I will publish a detailed post to cover felucca rides on the Nile, with photos and tips for your ride.
 Today, I come just to talk about those kids and ask you one simple favor: to pay attention to them.
 To see the grace in what they do.
-And… to give them some money.
+And to give them some money.
 I mean, baksheesh.

 » I live in the Algarve (South of Portugal).
 My first fiction book, for young adults, was published in 2001 in the Portuguese language — a time travel adventure with thousands of readers.
 I also wrote books and guides about travel and technology.
 Screenplays are my greatest passion.